anhnguyendepocen/ben-lambert-econometrics/README.md

 # Ben Lambert's YouTube Econometrics course.
-Attempts at working through the dataset using python :snake:.
+Attempts at working through the problemset using python :snake:.